Panhellenic (PAN)

 The Panhellenic Council is composed of representatives from the four sororities on Mercer's campus who are members of the National Panhellenic Conference.
 Panhellenic's Purpose is to promote unity and cooperation among all fraternities and sororities, as well as foster growth and responsibility in the academic, social, emotional, and civic aspect of a college's woman's life by providing various outlets for development in these areas.
 As an active part of the Mercer and Macon communities, Panhellenic participates in several activities designed to enrich the undergraduate experience.

-Learn about 2023 Fall Panhellenic Recruitment Below!
+Learn about 2025 Fall Panhellenic Recruitment Below!

-For more information, please contact the Office of Campus Life.
+For more information, please contact the Office of Campus Life

 Stay up to date with Mercer Panhellenic by following below!